Approximate Border Location

 Closure Due to Geopolitical Tensions

 The closure of the Šumskas-Losha crossing in August 2023 was one of the first steps taken by Lithuania to scale back its border connections with Belarus.
 The decision was officially linked to national security concerns, particularly in response to the presence of Wagner Group mercenaries in Belarus following their aborted mutiny in Russia.
 Lithuanian authorities cited the need to consolidate resources at the larger, more secure checkpoints and to mitigate potential threats.
-This closure was a clear signal of the rapidly deteriorating security environment in the region.
+This closure remains in effect as of early 2026 amid ongoing security measures and no indications of reopening.

 Final Considerations